seramo/simple-chat-button/readme.txt

 == Performance ==

 Clean and very Lightweight.
-We love simplicity and efficience.
+We love simplicity and efficiency.

 This plugin no affect your Site Speed or Google Page Speed result.